Atulyextel/Opensource-Unity-Native-iOS-and-Android-Plugins/README.md

 The plugin folder will have different folder for different functionalities and each functionality will have plugin for both android and ios.Each functionality will have a readme which will contain the info about the plugin for thr corrosponding functionality.

-I would love get feedback and want other to contribute to this repo in any way possible. find bugs or improvements and just share with people who need help.
+I would love get feedback and want others to contribute to this repo in any way possible. find bugs or improvements or just share this repo with people who need help.